Leah1977/Fishy_pair/TESTING.md

 2. The game will congratulate you if you win.
    The game will also have a Hard Luck message at the end if you do not win.

-## User Story 3
+### User Story 3

-### This game can be played by an any age, but is designed to be used by a young child.
+This game can be played by an any age, but is designed to be used by a young child.

 1. The game is made with bright coloured fun images to interest a young child.
 2. the game is for short game play, to keep the interest of a younger child.
 3. I would recommend this game for 3 - 6 year olds.

-## User Story 4
+### User Story 4

-### This game would be suitable to play with a young child.
+This game would be suitable to play with a young child.

 1. The game is easy to navigate.
 2. It is designed for short game play to keep interest.
 3. This game is great for promoting memory skills.
    It also encourages developmental skills such as hand eye co-ordination.

-With these user stories in mind, I put together some wireframes.
-I included all the main requirements and issues that were raised from my user story research.

 ## Debugging

-###     Debugging HTML in index.html
+Debugging HTML in index.html

-## Dropdown menu not working
+### Dropdown menu not working

 I had added some extra bootstrap links to the bottom of the index.html page.
 They were unneccessary as I had already add the bundle.
 This caused some doubling up.